 When making the application, the details should be clearly indicated.
 Details of the tree to be removed/pruned and location among others.

-However, people who are pensioners with concession cards or any veteran will be exempted from the fee.
+However, people who are pensioners with concession cards or any veteran with a gold card will be exempted from the fee.

 Written consent from the property owner should also accompany the permit application.